Looking For quality elementary resources? Click here ➔

 No matter their age, your students will love receiving this little non-food token of your friendship on Valentine’s Day!
 Grab these glow wand tags right here:

-You can find more Valentine’s Day resources right here in my TpT store!
+You can find more Valentine’s Day resources here in my TpT store!

 You might also be interested in starting a kindness challenge with your students.
 Find more info about that in this blog post: